EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/public.files/emberos/ember-docs/README.md

 ## The command shell
-New!
 We now use xonshell for the default shell.
 It is mostly bash compatible, but also supports python.
 To use bash by default instead, do `chsh -s /bin/bash`

 ## Getting online